projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    CPU allocation on a multi-core platform

-CPU management in the Service VM under flexible CPU sharing
+CPU Management in the Service VM Under Flexible CPU Sharing
 ===========================================================

 As all Service VM CPUs could share with different User VMs, ACRN can still passthrough